¡Dos!: Release and promotion

-A trailer for the album was released on June 21, 2012 on the band's YouTube channel, it included a preview of the song "Fuck Time".
+A trailer for the album was released on June 21, 2012, on the band's YouTube channel, it included a preview of the song "Fuck Time".
 A preview of the song "Lazy Bones" was featured in a special Green Day themed level pack of Angry Birds Friends.
-Green Day also released previews of the songs "Stray Heart", "Makeout Party", "Wild One", "Fuck Time", "Lady Cobra" and "Nightlife" during an interview on BBC Radio One.
+Green Day also released previews of the songs "Stray Heart", "Makeout Party", "Wild One", "Fuck Time", "Lady Cobra" and "Nightlife" during an interview on BBC Radio 1.
 A very short preview of the song "See You Tonight" was featured in one of their tour videos.
 On October 3, 2012, Green Day officially announced the track list for the album on their website.
 The songs "Stop When the Red Lights Flash", "Amy" and "Nightlife" were featured on the episode "Unspoken" of CSI: NY alongside "Kill the DJ" from ¡Uno! and "The Forgotten" from ¡Tré!, narrating the first dialogue-free 30 minutes of the episode.
 An official trailer was released on October 15 and featured previews of "Stop When the Red Lights Flash", "Fuck Time", and "Stray Heart".
 "Stop When the Red Lights Flash" is featured in the 2012 Electronic Arts racing game, Need For Speed: Most Wanted, and is included on the game's soundtrack album.

 The album was officially released to listen by Green Day on the Rolling Stone website on November 6.
 Vinyl copies of ¡Dos! feature "Drama Queen" (from ¡Tré!) instead of "Stray Heart" due to the fact that they were pressed before the two tracks were swapped.
 A clean version of the track "Fuck Time" was released under the name "F-Woo Time".

 Artwork

 The band uploaded a trailer for the album on their official channel on YouTube showing the band in the recording studio as well as performing the song "Fuck Time" with their garage rock side band, Foxboro Hot Tubs.
 During the trailer the cover artwork for the album was revealed.
-It features a black-and-white cutout of Mike Dirnt, with his eyes crossed-out with pink X's, on a geometric, orange background.
+It features a black-and-white cutout of bassist Mike Dirnt, with his eyes crossed-out with pink X's, on a geometric, orange background.
 The words "Green Day" are loudly splashed in blue across the top of the cover, while the word "¡Dos!" is sprawled graffiti-style in white in the lower left-hand corner, much like the artwork for their previous album ¡Uno!